Executive Management Board

 PERMITTED MANDATES OUTSIDE STRAUMANN (PURSUENT TO ART.
 12 OAEC)

-As approved by the AGM in 2016, the maximum number of mandates in listed companies exercised by individual EMB members was increased from one to two, reflecting the practice in more than 50% of SPI companies, according to a study published in 2015 by Ethos, the Swiss Foundation for Sustainable Development.
 Art.
-4.4 of Straumann’s Articles of Association thus states that no member of the EMB may perform more than five mandates (i.e. mandates in the highest level governing body of a legal entity required to be registered in the Commercial Register or in a corresponding foreign register) in commercial enterprises, of which no more than two may be in a listed company.
-The following are exempt from the foregoing restrictions:
+4.4 of Straumann’s Articles of Association states that no member of the EMB may perform more than five mandates (i.e. mandates in the highest level governing body of a legal entity required to be registered in the Commercial Register or in a corresponding foreign register) in commercial enterprises, of which no more than two may be in a listed company.
+The following are exempt from these restrictions:

-- Mandates in enterprises that control the Company or are controlled by the same
+- Mandates in enterprises that control the Group or are controlled by the same

-- Mandates in enterprises that are performed at the instruction of the Company
+- Mandates in enterprises that are performed at the instruction of the Group

 The Board of Directors and the EMB have not delegated any managerial powers to persons or companies outside the Group.